taojy123/KeymouseGo/readme/README.English.md

   + If detailed operation type is `Input`, it is the text to input
 + In each line, comment can be added after `//`
 + It is recommended to back up script before editing.
 And make sure to follow the format while editing, otherwise it may result in failure of execution.
++ The mouse event will execute on the position that the cursor is currently in when the coordinate is set to [-1, -1]

 ## Extensions